Frequently Asked Questions

 - Contact: Jane Comer (919-707-8259) or Jane.Comer@ncdenr.gov

-Division of Land Resources To review files on mining activities and sedimentation and erosion control in the N.C.
-Division of Land Resources, call (919) 707-9200.
+- To review files on mining activities, dams, sedimentation and erosion control and stormwater in the N.C.
+Division of Energy, Mineral and Land Resources, call (919) 707-9200.

 Files no longer found in DENR On-site wastewater files are now at the N.C.
 Department of Health and Human Services in Raleigh at (919) 733-2895.